Syedaaneesa/sara-sota/README.md

 - Conducted performance testing and SEO setup.

 ### 5️⃣ Testing & Deployment
-Ensured seamless performance across various devices and browsers through thorough compatibility testing.
+Conducted extensive compatibility testing to guarantee flawless performance across all devices and browsers.

-Launched on live hosting with final optimizations and performance tuning for maximum speed.
+Deployed the website to live hosting with final optimizations and performance enhancements for maximum speed.

 ---